mcdobr01/ECommerce_with_Kafka_and_MongoDB/README.md

 **Assumptions**
 1. You have installed and configued a local Kafka instance
-2. You have installed and configured a local PostgreSQL instance
+2. You have installed and configured a local MongoDB instance

 Once the code is up and running in your local environment, navigate in your browser to http://localhost:8080/api/v1/kafka/ to start order processing